Traffic and Driving Offence Lawyers in Sydney NSW

 - You were involved in a collision that caused death

-- Your driving manner at time of the collision was dangerous or you were under the influence
+- Your driving manner at time of the collision was negligent or you were under the influence

 The prosecution may drop the case if there is problems or inconsistencies with evidence.
 Otherwise, it will be proved in court.